Anonymvs17/hacking/notes/bufferoverflow.md

 ## Stack
 * When a tread is running it execute code form the progam image or the DDLs.
-* The thread requieres shor term data areas for functions, variable, program control information => stack.
+* The thread requieres short term data areas for functions, variable, program control information => stack.
 * Each threat has its own stack
 * LIFO (push/pop)